 Pregnancy is an exhilarating time for many women.
-However, for people suffering with anxiety, depression, it can also be a time of great angst concerning their mental health treatment.
+However, for people suffering with anxiety or depression, it can also be a time of great angst concerning their mental health treatment.
 Even women without a preexisting mental health condition can develop anxiety or depression while pregnant.
-In fact, 33% of women expiring symptoms of perinatal mood and anxiety disorder (PMAD) never had a mental health issue beforehand.
+In fact, 33% of women experiencing symptoms of perinatal mood and anxiety disorder (PMAD) never had a mental health issue beforehand.

 Whether you are currently on medication or seeking medication for mental health issues, it is important to get clear and accurate information.
 Unfortunately, there is still a lot of stigma and misinformation around medication in pregnancy.
 Regardless, know you are not alone in this, approximately 20% of women will experience a PMAD.
 In response to growing awareness, more and more providers and communities are providing support.

 How common are anxiety and depression during pregnancy?